Struggling with a big ole cowlick that’s making your curtain bangs do weird things?

 True you’ll never totally banish any cowlick.
 But that doesn’t mean you can’t train it to play nice.

-So if you’re constantly battling a hairline cowlick let’s pull back the curtain on some tricks and tips you can try to get your bangs to radiate all kinds of sexy.
+So if you’re constantly battling a hairline cowlick let’s pull back the curtain on some tricks and tips for styling these bangs you can try to get yours to radiate all kinds of sexy.

 But first …